knobs-dev/indid-documentation/sdk/coreSdk.md

 ## sendUserOperation

-A method for directing a builder instance to create a User Operation and send it to Indid bundler.
+A method for directing a builder instance to create a User Operation and send it to INDID bundler.
 The webhookData is optional and can be used to specify a webhook to be called upon the operation success or failure.
 Returns the User Operation Hash and a Task Id inside an `ISendUserOpResponse`.